Understanding Sickle Cell Anaemia Treatments in 2020

 It considers recent measures that have developed in gene and stem cell therapy – especially the former which look promising.

-Now, it's important to say these measures, whether stem cell or gene therapy are recent developments available in the higher income countries.
+Now, it’s important to say these measures, whether stem cell or gene therapy are recent developments available in higher-income countries.

 Treatment Challenges for Sickle Cell Anaemia

-In lower and middle-income countries, access to cure may still be distant, but at least there is some hope.
+In lower and middle-income countries, access to cures may still be distant, but at least there is some hope.